Yoga Poses for Digestion

 3. Seated Spinal Twist (Ardha Matsyendrasana) 🌀

-Twists are great for digestion and can help you feel less tight through your midsection.
+Twists are commonly used for digestion and may help you feel less tight through your midsection.

 How to Do It: